just-buildsystem/justbuild/doc/concepts/execution-properties.md

 ensure that the applicable CAS of that endpoint will have all the needed artifacts for that action.
 It will also transfer all result artifacts back to the CAS of the default remote-execution endpoint.

-`just serve` (once implemented) will also support this new option.
-As with the default execution endpoint, there is the understanding that the client uses the same configuration as the `just serve` endpoint.